 Many patients elevate their feet to help relieve the swelling and this is generally a temporary remedy.
 When a podiatrist is consulted the reason behind the swelling can be uncovered and subsequently treated.

-If you have any questions please feel free to contact our offices located in South Amboy and Edison, NJ .
+If you have any questions please feel free to contact our office located in South Amboy, NJ .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.